 - 1. This is a new Article. - 2.
 When the new version of the APTU Appendix adopted in 2009 enters into force, the Contracting States shall ensure that the Secretary General is informed of all their applicable national technical requirements.
 In order to avoid that EC Member States would have to notify the same rule twice (once to the European Commission, once to the Secretary General), the European Commission will make sure that the Secretary General has access to the data base being set up by DG TREN and the European Railway Agency (ERA).
 In that case, for the Contracting States which are also members of the European Community, the data base shall at the deadline indicated in § 1 second sentence contain the information on the National technical requirements as required by this article and the presence or non-presence in the EC data base is considered to be legal proof in relation to this Article.
-National technical requirements that are covered by a UTP that has entered into force expire automatically, unless the Secretary General requirements in question. - 3.
+National technical requirements that are covered by a UTP that has entered into force expire automatically, unless the Secretary General receives notification beforehand, with justification, of the need to maintain the national requirements in question. - 3.
 In § 1 the term "analogous" means that the requirement concerns the same objective, not necessarily prescribes the same solution, e.g. the visibility of a vehicle.